In this article, you'll learn how to lower your processing rates as well as what types of merchants actually need a high risk merchant account.

 Another fee to watch out for is what’s called a rolling reserve.
 This is a reserve that is placed on the money within your account to account for the chargebacks that are expected each month.

 Instead of giving you all of the proceeds from your sales, a percentage is held back to pay for these chargebacks each month.
 Not every high risk merchant account has a rolling reserve, but many do to protect the processor and the merchant.
+If you sign with a high risk merchant account, you can expect to pay into a rolling reserve to protect the processor and your business.

-Since your processor is taking on additional risk by offering you a merchant account, the fees charged often reflect this added risk to accept Visa, Mastercard, Discover and American Express.You should be able to find a processor that offers you less than 3x the rates of a traditional merchant account.
+Since your processor is taking on additional risk by offering you a merchant account, the interchange fees charged often reflect this added risk to accept Visa, Mastercard, Discover and American Express.You should be able to find a processor that offers you less than 3x the rates of a traditional merchant account.
 If you aren’t finding that rate for your type of business, it might be time to look around and find a better high risk merchant processor.

 Before you sign any contract, we always suggest that you read the contract in full before you sign.
 Every merchant account contract will show you what that particular processor is all about in their contract terms.